1984 Act governing video censorship was never properly enacted

 Edward Vaizey (Shadow Minister (Arts), Culture, Media and Sport; Wantage, Conservative):

 There is some concern that music and sports videos remain exempt from classification.
 Again, that exemption could have been removed in a draft submitted to the European Commission.
 There is overwhelming support for removing

-are worried about inappropriate content being distributed to minors and adults.
+we are worried about inappropriate content being distributed to minors and adults.
 Whether it is in a video game, DVD, film, a music video or something related to sport is irrelevant.
 The exemption is bizarre.
 I am sure that the right hon.
-Gentleman agrees-he

 Edward Vaizey: I continue to assume that the right hon.
 Gentleman is against hardcore pornography and offensive content.
 For example, a video by the band Slipknot, which includes self-mutilation by teenagers, remains

-by responsible 18-year-olds.
+viewed by responsible 18-year-olds.
 However, I think that all hon.
 Members agree that it should not be viewed by a 10-year-old, and should therefore be classified so that parents know, if their 10 or 11-year-old comes home saying, I've got the

-Cre video exactly what it could contain.
+latest Motley Cre video exactly what it could contain.
 It is extraordinary that music and sports videos are exempt.
 We will continue to press for the removal of that exemption.
-However, we are where we are; the Bill has been introduced in its current
+However, we are where we are; the Bill has been introduced

 To pick up on the comments of the right hon.
 Member for Leicester, East about the Byron report, which focuses on keeping children safe in a digital world, I am genuinely interested in the Under-Secretary's thoughts about how